eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-hpca.md

 			+ Eclipse plug-ins plus Maven and Gradle tooling and XML editor.
 		* Eclipse for Scout Developers
 			+ For Java/HTML5 framework, develop business applications to run on desktop, on tablets, and mobile devices.
+	- data science skill sets:
+		* skill set:
+			+ Primary focus for the role is to transform development processes for existing applications software development into a Continuous Delivery-driven SDLC, influencing and educating development and QA teams to adjust working practices in alignment with modern day software development and delivery approaches (CI, CD, AWS).
+As a part of a DevOps team, the role is responsible for designing, implementing and maintaining automation processes needed to build and deploy software components in AWS cloud.
+			+ Software delivery automation (CD, CI)
+			+ Promotion and evangelization of DevOps best practices (CI, CD, automated testing, branching strategy, decoupling, etc…)
+			+ Simplification and improvement of software delivery/release processes
+			+ Support existing development processes
+			+ Support cloud-based solutions by building and managing infrastructures in AWS
+			+ Participate in services and software systems design
+			+ Monitor and fix issues identified or reported
+			+ Minor development for internal services and automation needs
+			+ Plan, coordinate and implement changes to maintained software configurations and installations
+			+ Interactions with development teams for task scheduling, clarification and implementation
+			+ Participation in deployment processes (development and testing)
+			+ Editing and maintenance of documentation for software architectures and automation processes
+			+ Be part of the L2 production support team supporting applications and third party tools which will include legacy application environments
+			+ BSc/MSc degree in the field of computer science is preferred, otherwise equivalent experience is expected
+			+ A minimum of 5 years of work experience as a Systems Administrator/DevOps supporting development teams
+			+ Excellent understanding of SDLC, patching, releases and software development at scale
+			+ Good understanding of enterprise standards and enterprise building principles
+			+ In-depth knowledge in Linux OS
+			+ Theoretical and practical skills in Web-environments based on Java technologies, e.g. Tomcat, Jetty, Jboss
+			+ Strong scripting skills in one or any combination of bash, python, perl, ruby
+			+ Good understanding of the mechanisms of Web-environment architectures approaches
+			+ Strong knowledge of cloud providers offering, AWS in particular
+			+ Good knowledge of a configuration management tool like Ansible, Packer.
+			+ Good knowledge of cloud infrastructure orchestration tools like CloudFormation or Terraform.
+			+ Basic knowledge on software delivery orchestration tools like Spinnaker, GoCD, Jenkins Pipelines, Nolio, IBM UberCode.
+			+ Strong practical knowledge of CI Tools, e.g. Jenkins
+			+ Excellent knowledge of Continuous Integration and Delivery approaches
+			+ Good understanding of enterprise search technologies, such as Elastic Search, Lucene, Solr is a plus
 + machine learning and data Visual_analytics
 	- graphx
 	- [mllib](https://spark.apache.org/mllib/)